The above photo depicts the Tozcek Family Magen David at the Jean and Jerry Friedman Shalhevet High School.

-A key to successful Aliyah is creating a plan based on real information, from real-world sources, and we look forward getting you started at our new location at the Holiday Inn Toronto Yorkdale.
+A key to successful Aliyah is creating a plan based on real information, from real-world sources, and we look forward to helping you get started.

 Young professional or retired, married or single, you can get relevant guidance from professionals about a wide range of topics including financial planning and budgeting for Aliyah, choosing a community, how to build a strategic job search plan, navigating the health care system, the ins and outs of buying or renting a home in Israel, and much more.

 The event is open to all, whether you are planning Aliyah in the near future or a little further down the line.
 This is a great opportunity to meet and network with other Aliyah-minded people.